Environmental Design Library

 Collection details

 A branch of the UC Berkeley Library system, the Environmental Design Library supports the research and teaching of the College of Environmental Design.
-In addition to a large selection of electronic resources, the Library’s collection includes more than 210,000 volumes and subscriptions to more than 500 serials from around the world.
-Students, faculty and staff also have access to the 10 million volumes on the Berkeley campus.
+In addition to a large selection of electronic resources, the Library’s collection includes hundreds of thousands of volumes and subscriptions to hundreds of serials from around the world.
+Students, faculty and staff also have access to the millions of volumes on the Berkeley campus.
 The Library collects at the research level in most aspects of the subjects covered.

 Architecture strengths include history, theory and practice; housing; vernacular architecture; building science; structures and construction; green design and sustainable architecture; social factors in architectural design; architecture in developing countries; and design methods and processes.